ondelad/Virtual-Office-Environment-Setup/README.md

    - Accept the default selections and enter a **Directory Services Restore Mode(DSRM)** password.
    - Click **Next**.

 4. Click **Next** on the DNS options page.
-You may see a warning about a delegation for this DNS server; you can ignore this for now.
+You may see a warning about a delegation for this DNS server, you can ignore this for now.

 5. The NetBIOS domain name will be automatically filled based on your domain name.
 Click **Next**.